Maurizio-GitHub/portfolio-project-1/README.md

 - Newsletter page

     - This page allows the user to subscribe to NFTs For Dummies' Newsletter, a weekly collection of valuable information and analyses about the NFTs world.
-The user is asked to submit their full name and email address.
+The user is asked to submit their full name and email address:

 ![Subscription form](/assets/media/subscription-form.png "Subscription Form")